timboudreau/numble/README.md

 Validation
 ----------

-This project leverages a validation framework, [SimpleValidation](https://kenai.com/projects/simplevalidation) - ([javadoc here](http://timboudreau.com/builds/job/SimpleValidation/lastSuccessfulBuild/artifact/ValidationAPI/target/apidocs/index.html)) to validate input data.
+This project leverages a validation framework, [SimpleValidation](https://github.com/timboudreau/simplevalidation) (formerly https://kenai.com/projects/simplevalidation) - ([javadoc here](http://timboudreau.com/builds/job/SimpleValidation/lastSuccessfulBuild/artifact/ValidationAPI/target/apidocs/index.html))
+to validate input data.
 Each parameter has two values that can list validators (a validator simply takes some input and either passes it or adds a localized error message to a list of problems):